Capacity Report

 Shows the percentage of seating capacity blocked due to flow control settings.

 Flow control limits how many guests can arrive within a 15-minute period to manage service pacing and kitchen capacity.
+It shows the absolute Cover Pacing Limit alongside the Flow Control percentage, giving more context when reviewing pacing settings.

 For example, if your pace control is set to 40 covers and you have 20 covers already booked within that time window, the flow control metric will display 50%.